Heat of the Moment (Asia song): Background

 The lyrics are an abject apology for my dreadful behavior towards a particular woman (the woman I would eventually marry, but divorce 10 years later), the chorus began its life as a 6/8 country song, but when Geoff and I started writing together, we moved the time signatures around, and "Heat of the Moment" emerged.
 No-one else particularly "got" the song, and it was the last song to be recorded for the album.
 This was the case with the next two albums (that the last song recorded was to be the first single—I think it's because Geoff and I are very, very focused by the end of recording) with "Don't Cry" and "Go".

+In 2026, Downes admitted that Phil Spector influenced the song: "That drumbeat with a fat snare with a tambourine, and Carl really embraced that idea.
+A bit inspired by Phil Spector, yeah."

 B-sides

 "Time Again" is the B-side of the U.K. release.
 The song was written by all the band members, Geoff Downes, Steve Howe, Carl Palmer and John Wetton, and can also be found on the Asia album.

 "Ride Easy" is the B-side of the singles released outside of the United Kingdom.
 This song was written by Wetton and Howe.
 It was never given a regular release on a studio album, but it was included in the EP Aurora (1986), released only in Japan.
-It was released on CD on The Very Best of Asia: Heat of the Moment (1982-1990) (2000).
+It was released on CD on The Very Best of Asia: Heat of the Moment (1982–1990) (2000).